 Development and application of novel methods for large scale genetic studies in Chinese and UK populations

-Large prospective biobanks, including UK Biobank (UKB) and China Kadoorie Biobank (CKB), are accumulating detailed and complex data including questionnaire-based health and lifestyle data; detailed physical and biomarkers measurements; and prospective follow-up for disease events.
-The recent availability of corresponding genome-wide genotyping datasets (0.5M for UKB, 100,000 for CKB) provides unprecedented opportunities for investigating the genetic architecture underlying disease risk and disease risk factors.
+Large biobanks, including UK Biobank (UKB) and China Kadoorie Biobank (CKB), are accumulating detailed and complex data including questionnaire-based health and lifestyle data; detailed physical and biomarkers measurements; and prospective follow-up for disease events.
+The recent availability of corresponding genome-wide genotyping datasets (0.5M for UKB; 102,000 for CKB, with whole genome sequencing of both biobanks underway) provides unprecedented opportunities for investigating the genetic architecture underlying disease risk and disease risk factors.

 However, many interesting behaviours or phenotypes are within highly complex data structures, and investigation of these requires development and/or application of novel approaches to genetic association analysis.

 This project will involve the development, testing and application of new methods for investigating the contribution of genetic variation to phenotypes of interest.
 Depending on the student’s interests and capabilities, the project will involve one or more of the following:

 - Development and testing of efficient analytical pipelines for large-scale genome wide association studies of individual and/or multiple phenotypes